dev-alex-alex2006hw/docker-encfs/README.md

 audit: store encfs key and passwd (test6)
 registry: store/provide docker images (test6)
+consul: docker overlay network (test6)

 login-pd:
 - user ssh -> sshd ForceCommand "force_into_container.sh"
+    --- create user's private overlay network is not present
-    --- start container login-$user
+    --- start container login-$user under user's private overlay network
-    --- login-$user starts sshd to allow user log in and data scp
     --- second ssh into container compute-$user

+login container does:
+* retrieve encfs key and password from audit
+* mount encfs and then destroys the key
+* prepare bashrc and bash_profile if not present
+* start sshd daemon
+* start trqauthd daemon for PBS
-* if sshd does not have log in session(i.e. user idle) for 900 seconds, container will expire and get destroyed
+* if sshd does not have log in session(i.e. user idle) for 900 seconds, container expires and get destroyed
-* hostbased ssh authorization inside container, need to have all compute nodes for torque
+* uses hostbased ssh and root key authorization

 on host:
 # tail /etc/ssh/sshd_config